 Suppliers of Products not carrying the Schoolblazer or Squadkit brand, are required to confirm in writing that they, and their suppliers, adhere to our Code of Conduct.

-Should Schoolblazer at any time have any reasonable grounds for belief that these standards are not being adhered to, or should a supplier of non-Schoolblazer or non-Squadkit branded merchandise fail to confirm that their factories all conform to our Code of Conduct, then we will inform the school concerned, and re-source the relevant product.
+Should Schoolblazer at any time have any grounds for belief that these standards are not being adhered to, or should a supplier of non-Schoolblazer or non-Squadkit branded merchandise fail to confirm that their factories all conform to our Code of Conduct, then we will inform the school concerned, and re-source the relevant product immediately.